Complaint Policy & Procedure

 The Company’s objectives for the complaint handling process are:

-- Complaints will be investigated and responded to within 8 weeks from the initial customer contact
+Complaints will be investigated and fully responded to within 8 weeks from the initial customer contact

-- The QM will handle and investigate complaints, and ensure the MD is informed of all complaints
+The QM will handle and investigate all complaints and ensure the MD is informed

 5.1 The Quality Manager